-Their performance can last as long as the audience wants, or when the minstrels simply get tired and move on.
+Their performance can last as long as the audience wants, or end when the minstrels simply get tired and move on.
 They are given alms for these public performances.
-Besides street begging, the performances of the troupe are also serve internal processes, i.e. the songs were performed only at events organized by the blind community-thus obviating the need to hire outside entertainers.
-This eventually attracted the attention of 'ma su ido' [the sighted] who also invite them to perform at their events.
-The are other occasions when some of the minstrels are often invited to perform to a specific audience or for a specific occasion (e.g. naming ceremony, or for a politician)-more often as a novelty, rather than creative recognition, especially as they have no music to dance to, but provide a source of laughter in their narrative-and they are paid handsomely for these performances.
+Besides street begging, the performances of the troupe also serve internal processes, i.e. the songs are performed only at events organized by the blind community-thus obviating the need to hire outside entertainers.
+This eventually attracted the attention of masu ido ("the sighted") who also invite them to perform at their events.
+There are other occasions when some of the minstrels are often invited to perform to a particular audience or for a specific occasion (e.g. a naming ceremony or for a politician).
+This is more often as a novelty, rather than for creative recognition, especially as they have no music to dance to, but provide a source of laughter in their narrative, and they are paid handsomely for these performances.

-Their main source of income, however, is from the street-begging.
+Their main source of income, however, is from street begging.
 There is no centralized union for the minstrels, and indeed from my fieldwork with them, they do not seem to want to become organized as a trade union or a performance collective for that will bring unnecessary government attention to their more freeform creative performances.
-Thus each cluster of three minstrels would rather strike out on its own and hope to get lucky.
+Thus each cluster of three minstrels would rather strike out independently and hope to get lucky.

 The main characteristic of the more popular compositions of the genre is its comedic structure.
-While a story is being told-complete with dialogue-comedy lines are introduced that elicit laughter from the audience - and greater appreciation and patronage.
+While a story is being told-complete with dialogue-comedy lines are introduced that elicit laughter from the audience-and greater appreciation and patronage.
 The group of three minstrels is not always a permanent arrangement.
-The backing choir can follow a different Voice Master, either due to 'creative differences' or simply because a new singer offers a new way of performing and therefore more prosperity-or when the Voice Master dies.
-Curiously, none of the other two choir members indicate the desire to assume the mantle of the Voice Master.
+The back-up choir can follow a different Voice-Master, either due to "creative differences" or simply because a new singer offers a new way of performing and therefore more prosperity-or when the Voice-Master dies.
+Curiously, none of the other two choir members indicate the desire to assume the mantle of the Voice-Master.

-The radio and television stations remain the only organized structures to provide them with opportunities to bring the attention of the wider community to their performances.
-However, at the beginning - late 1970s - even this facility was denied to them, perhaps because of their unkempt and dirty appearance.
+The radio and television stations remain the only organized structures to provide minstrels with opportunities to bring the attention of the wider community to their performances.
+However, at the beginning-late 1970s-even this facility was denied to them, perhaps because of their unkempt and dirty appearance.
 Eventually, however, they were allowed to appear on TV as novelty shows, giving them initial visual status when people see them live moving from one market stall to another singing the same songs they performed on television.